MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 You are a Security Operations Analyst working at a company that is implementing cloud workload protection with Microsoft Defender for Cloud.
 In this lab you will enable Microsoft Defender for Cloud.

+**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/SC-200%20Lab%20Simulation%20-%20Enable%20Microsoft%20Defender%20for%20Cloud)** is available that allows you to click through this lab at your own pace.
+You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 ### Task 1: Access the Azure portal and set up a Subscription